 Brown's studio was located just northeast of the park at 3803 W. Lisbon Ave. and was active from around 1890 until the mid-1940s.

-These images, shared with us by the Milwaukee County Zoo, include some really interesting shots, including one of Robert Raasch, first superintendent of West Park, and his family feeding the deer at the park, and of the elephant Countess Heine.
+These images, shared with us by the Milwaukee County Zoo, include some really interesting shots, including one of Richard Raasch, first superintendent of West Park, and his family feeding the deer at the park, and of the elephant Countess Heine.

 She arrived in Milwaukee in 1907 and was named for Henry "Heine" Bulder, a Milwaukee alderman who raised the funds to purchase her and who can be seen seated atop her in one of the images.
 Another shot shows the Countess with zoo director Ed Bean.